juji-io/docs/docs/quality-chatbot-design-tips.md

 Being human, users may also give "excuses" or intentionally dodge a question.
 Take this example.
 Let's assume that a chatbot asks a user "What's the top challenge you face?".
 One user may respond "I don't really know since I have many challenges." while another user may state "That's tough to answer."
 Both get us nowhere.
-There are countless examples of "nowhere" responses like this, which need carefully constructed responses to reinvigorate the discussoin (Bot are just like humans in that regard.
+There are countless examples of "nowhere" responses like this, which need carefully constructed responses to reinvigorate the discussoin (Bots are just like humans in that regard.
 If a conversation is flagging, we use similar devices to get the confab back on the rails.
 At Juji, we do this by detecting the type of user response, and giving a suitable comeback.
 If a question is deemed optional but was answered anyway, we just tell the user not to worry and move on.

 Below shows Juji's handling of several user excuses.